Open water swimming at the 2025 World Aquatics Championships – Men's 3 km knockout sprint: Qualification

 Each World Aquatics member federation could enter up to two athletes.

 Heats

 The heats were held on 19 July at 10:00 SGT.
-Germany's Florian Wellbrock, the world champion in the 5 km and 10 km which took place earlier in the Championships, was in heat 2, while Italy's Gregorio Paltrinieri, the silver medallist in those two events, was in heat 1.
-Germany's Oliver Klemet and Hungary's Dávid Betlehem, who had both won the event at stops of the 2025 Open Water Swimming World Cup, were in heat 2.
+Florian Wellbrock was in heat 2, while Italy's Gregorio Paltrinieri was in heat 1.
+Oliver Klemet and Dávid Betlehem, who had both won the event at stops of the 2025 Open Water Swimming World Cup, were in heat 2.

 Heat 1

 Italy's Matteo Diodato won, while Australia's Thomas Raymond and Paltrinieri finished second and third respectively.